sleventhal/sleventhal.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am Sarah Leventhal, a PhD candidate at the University of Colorado Boulder.
-I am interested in the evolution of modular animals, particularly bryozoans.
+I am an invertebrate paleontologist interested in the evolution of modular animals, particularly bryozoans!